n1xerii/fetchenor/README.md

 # fetchenor
- Quick and simple tool to fetch gifs from Tenor.
+ Quick and simple Python tool for fetching gifs from Tenor.